danfuzz/samizdat/doc/samizdat-0.md

 First and foremost on the topic of semantics, all data values are immutable.
-For example, appending to or deleting from a list always results in a new list, with the original remaining unchanged
+For example, appending to or deleting from a list always results in a new list, with the original remaining unchanged.

 With regards to naming, to avoid naming conflicts with the type names used in the final language layer, in the low layer, type names get a